Whenever I have breakfast at a dim sum restaurant, the menu often includes an exceptional rice dish that catches my attention- Lotus Leaf Rice.

 The stem of gai lan (Chinese broccoli) is crunchy, contrasting with other ingredients, primarily soft and meaty.
 Cut the stem into small dice, and reserve the leaves for other dishes.
 French beans are a good alternative as a substitute.

 Abalone is the most pricy of all the ingredients.
-It usually is not included in the regular Lotus Leaf Rice because it is expensive.
-Instead, it is for special occasions such as banquet dinners, or in my case, preparing for the Chinese New Year celebration.
+It is usually not included in regular Lotus Leaf Rice because it is expensive.
+Instead, it is for special occasions such as banquet dinners or, in my case, preparing for the Chinese New Year celebration.

 I use the abalone in the can, which comes with gravy.
 The gravy is packed with flavor and is ideal for cooking the rice as part of the liquid.